mmswflow-upb/EcoLogixHub-DB-Project/README.md

 ### 5. Creating the Database for the App

-On the left, you have a button "new", click it and you will be directed to a page where you can set up a new DB, give it the name "whatsdowndb".
+On the left, you have a button "new", click it and you will be directed to a page where you can set up a new DB, give it the name "ecologixhub".

 ![ss2](ss2.png)